Rokyyz/Unit3/project/company_profile.md

-photo item
-name
+## Proposal for the developer

+# Photo of the item
+# Name of the company and object
-short description of the company raw materials for the item
+# Short description of the company
+# Raw materials needed for the item